 Vietnamese Curry Powder

-- Chicken – Bone-in, skin-on or skinless chicken pieces offer the best flavor.
+- Chicken – I like bone-in, skin-on or skinless chicken pieces for this curry.
 You can use a whole chicken cut into pieces, or go with thighs and drumsticks.
-We prefer skinless bone in chicken in our curries.

 - Vegetables for curry – Shallot, carrots and potatoes (we used mini potatoes, but you can use regular too).